fabito/gaemeleon/README.md

 =========

-This is an Apache's [commons-configuration](http://commons.apache.org/proper/commons-configuration/index.html) extension which enables a Java application running on [Google AppEngine](https://developers.google.com/appengine/) read configuration data from the [Datastore](https://developers.google.com/appengine/docs/java/datastore/) and optionally caching them in [Memcache](https://developers.google.com/appengine/docs/java/memcache/) to avoid unnecessary datastore hits.
+This is an Apache's [commons-configuration](http://commons.apache.org/proper/commons-configuration/index.html) extension that enables a Java applications running on [Google AppEngine](https://developers.google.com/appengine/) to read and write configuration data from the [Datastore](https://developers.google.com/appengine/docs/java/datastore/) and optionally caching them in [Memcache](https://developers.google.com/appengine/docs/java/memcache/) to avoid unnecessary datastore hits.

-There are 2 new Configuration implementations.
+There are 4 new Configuration implementations.

 ### DatastoreConfiguration